pwitvoet/mess/readme.md

     - **warning** - In addition to critical errors, warnings are also shown (problems that MESS can safely ignore).
     - **info** - Additional information is shown.
     - **verbose** - The maximum amount of information is shown.
 - **-repl** - Enables the interactive MScript interpreter mode.
-This starts a read-evaluate-print loop (REPL), which can be used to test MScript expressions.
+This starts a read-evaluate-print loop (REPL), which can be used to test MScript expressions. *Do not use this when compiling maps!*

 ## How to use MESS